magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 All L5 subchannels (except the control channel) speak a particular "subprotocol".
 The name of the subprotocol is sent in the OPEN message.
-This allows applications to write reusable and composible subprotocols on top of Dilation.
+This allows applications to write reusable and composable subprotocols on top of Dilation.

 In Twisted, subprotocols implement the normal ``Factory`` and